 The work involves responsibility for the fiscal operations of a department, including the planning, coordination and direction of the department's fiscal affairs.
 Supervision is received from an administrative superior, who allows the incumbent considerable leeway for the exercise of independent judgment and initiative in areas of concern and responsibility.
 Supervision is exercised over subordinate staff.
 Instructions on implementations of new policies and discussion of work problems are provided through regular conferences and discussions with the department head.
+Incumbents may be required to successfully pass a background check.
 Does related work as required.

 TYPICAL WORK ACTIVITIES

 Supervises, assigns, reviews and evaluates the work of support clerical and/or account clerical personnel in an accounting operation or segment thereof.

 Independently performs the more complex accounting duties of the operation, which are characterized by: the needs of the agency being served, the numbers and kinds of program areas serviced, the laws and regulations controlling the program and the existence of a highly refined accounting system involving a number of different subsidiary journals and ledgers.

 Supervises and participates in the maintenance of a manual or automated ledger operation including books of account or general ledgers, classification and recording of transactions and supervises and participates in the control and preparation of accounting statements and reports.